-Architectural Design Mold Free Guarantee?
+Architectural Design – Mold Free Guarantee?

-Fundamentals of an Architectural Design Mold Free:
+Fundamentals of a Mold Free Architectural Design :

-- First and most important, we need a “continuous air and water resistive barrier.
+- First, we need a “continuous air and water resistive barrier.
 Most professionals know what a water (aka weather) resistive barrier (WRB) is.
-Some examples are Tyvek, building paper, roofing felts, etc..Similarly, an air barrier is the layer in your roof and wall assembly that will resist the uncontrolled infiltration/ exfiltration of air through the building skin.
-It can be the same as the WRB or, for a variety of reasons, this role may be played by another material.
-When we say these barriers need to be continuous, it means ensuring continuity at fenestrations, change in planes, change in materials, etc. Much easier said than done, though!!
+Some examples are Tyvek, building paper and roofing felts.
+Similarly, an air barrier is the layer of your roof and wall assembly that will resist uncontrolled infiltration/ exfiltration of air through the building envelope.
+It may be the same as the WRB or this role may be played by another material.
+When we say these barriers need to be continuous, it means ensuring continuity at fenestrations, change in planes, change in materials, etc.

 - Second, the sheathing layer has to remain above the dew point.
 How do you ensure this?
 The best way is to put continuous rigid insulation on the exterior face of the sheathing to the density necessary to prevent the sheathing from reaching dew point.
 I often see architect’s details with all the insulation inside the wall cavity to simplify window installation.
 As the air travels through this thick layer of insulation, it drops in temperature, causing moisture in it to condense out at the first cold surface it encounters, for example, the ply or OSB sheathing.
 This causes the sheathing to get wet and if it does not dry out faster than it gets wet, mold growth may result.

 - Third, ensure that the wall/ roof assembly has the ability to dry out, ideally in both directions, but at least in one direction.

 - Some assemblies necessitate a strategically placed vapor barrier to prevent moisture migration via vapor diffusion depending on building/space function (indoor swimming pool, spa, etc.) and climate zone (very cold climates, like Alaska).